ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

 So, there is no null value in dataset.
+Therefore, there is no need to pre-process missing observation.

 ```python